amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

      }
      ```

-- The response includes the `access_token`, which is valid for 60 minutes, and the `refresh_token` which is used to generate new `access_token`s.
+- The response includes the `access_token`, which is valid for 60 minutes, and the `refresh_token`, which is used to generate new `access_token`s.

 **Note: Store this `refresh token` securely.**

 ### 3. Use the OAuth Access Token to Make API Calls
-Congratulations!
 You can now make API calls to api.meraki.com using the `access_token` (just as you did earlier with your API keys).
 The API calls can now use the `Authorization` header with `Bearer + access_token`.

 ```json
 {